5T33Z0/OC-Little-Translated/Content/V_Virtualization/macOS_Hyper-V.md

 	```powershell
   	powershell -ExecutionPolicy Bypass -File ".\build.ps1"
   	```
+> [!NOTE]
+>
-	This will create a new `dist/` directory containing the OpenCore `EFI` folder and a `dist/Scripts/` directory containing scripts for creating and configuring the virtual machine.
+> This will build the OpenCore EFI folder for use with Hyper-V. It will be located under `dist/`, alongside a `dist/Scripts/` directory containing scripts for creating and configuring the virtual machine.
+If the script fails to run or errors occur, download the latest pre-build OpenCore EFI [Release](https://github.com/Qonfused/OSX-Hyper-V/releases) and workk with it instead, since it contains the required scripts as well.

+### 3.2 Creating the EFI System Partition (`EFI.vhdx`)
+Next, we build the virtual Disk with the EFI System Partition containing OpenCore.

-6. Next, navigate to the /dist/scripts folder
+1. Next, navigate to the `/dist/scripts` folder:
 	```powershell
 	cd ../dist/scripts
 	```
-7. Run the next script to build the `EFI.vhdx`
+2. Run the next script to build the `EFI.vhdx`:
 	```powershell
 	powershell -ExecutionPolicy Bypass -File ".\convert-efi-disk.ps1"
   	```